retaildevcrews/helium-typescript/.github/ISSUE_TEMPLATE/checkpoint.md

 name: CP Review
 about: Checkpoint Review checklist
 title: ''
-labels: CP Review, Sharing
+labels: CP Review, Pri1, Sharing
 assignees: ''

 ---

 This checklist is for verifying the necessary details for a checkpoint review.

 ## Checkpoint Review

 - [ Milestone, Period]
 - Review Date:

 ### Demo

-_Encouraged to just replay "best of" Sprint Demo_
+Encouraged to just replay "best of" Sprint Demo

 - [ ] Demo completed